Newlywed Financial Blunders

 Because we didn't have it in our budget to afford to buy many baby wipes, we bought inexpensive cloth bath towels for less than ten dollars.
 Most of them were actually leftovers from my home birth with our first child Heistheway.
 I cut that up into smaller squares and learned to zig-zag the edges to keep it from fraying.
 Also, using water and soap (when necessary) went a long way!
 We mostly wash our babies even unto this day although we now have enough money to buy baby wipes for other purposes when we need it.

 We've used a few tools in the past to help us track and manage our family's finances.
 Currently, though, we use You Need A Budget.
-You Need a Budget (YNAB) offers a desktop app for OS X and Windows as well as mobile apps for iOS and Android devices.
-The iOS iPhone and iPod app makes it possible for transactions to be entered on the go.
+You Need a Budget (YNAB) offers a web-based app as well as mobile apps for iOS and Android devices.
+The iOS app makes it possible for transactions to be entered on the go.
 The iPad app even allows you to edit your budget on the go.
 This makes it much easier to keep your budget current!